Da Vinci's Notebook: Formation and first years (1993–1997)

 In Alexandria, Virginia, during the summer of 1993, Bernie Muller-Thym, Greg "Storm" DiCostanzo, Paul Sabourin and Richard Hsu banded together to join a six-man a cappella group that was advertised in the Washington City Paper.
 Muller-Thym, DiCostanzo, and Sabourin met through the newspaper ad, while Hsu was a friend of DiConstanzo from the University of Maryland.
 The six-man group did not last and would disband soon after.
 Muller-Thym, DiCostanzo, Sabourin, and Hsu would then form Da Vinci's Notebook.
 Bass singer Jay Jones would join later in the year, singing with the group until 1994.

 Da Vinci's Notebook made their debut at the 1994 Mid-Atlantic Harmony Sweepstakes, where they came in third place.
-In 1997, they came back and won the 1997 Mid-Atlantic Harmony Sweepstakes.
+In 1997, they came back and won the competition.

 In 1995, the group self-released their debut cassette EP Somebody Else's Greatest Hits, featuring covers of popular songs.